> [!title|noicon] **Jeremiah 29 Notes**

 >

-> So here we have this message from God to those carried captive ([vv1](Jeremiah%2029.md#^1), [2](Jeremiah%2029.md#^2)), to those who represent the true believers during the final tribulation period and have been forced out of the visible kingdom of God, that they are to expect this to be a permanent situation for the time being, they are to dwell there as obedient citizens in Babylon in all things lawful and not to rebel, as we see from those like Daniel and his companions and others.
+> So here we have this message from God to those carried captive ([vv1](Jeremiah%2029.md#^1), [2](Jeremiah%2029.md#^2)), to those who represent the true believers during the final tribulation period and have been forced out of the visible kingdom of God.
+And this message indicates that they are to expect this to be a permanent situation for the time being, they are to dwell there as obedient citizens in Babylon in all things lawful and not to rebel against the authority (as we see from those like Daniel and his companions and others during the time of captivity).
 So this letter that Jeremiah has sent to the captives in Babylon is to discuss how they are to live now that they have been cast into Babylon.
 And this is also for us to know how we are to live and to conduct ourselves now that we know that the end of time is upon us.

 >